 Exposure to air pollution may also increase the risk of heart disease, especially coronary artery disease, which develops due to the accumulation of plaque, a sticky substance composed of cholesterol and calcium, on the walls of the arteries.
 The U.S. Environmental Protection Agency reports that exposure to pollutants increases the risk for heart disease by causing calcium to build up in the coronary arteries and contributing to premature aging of the blood vessels.

-Researchers from Harvard Medical School report that sleep problems and heart disease are "often in bed together" because there's such a strong link between them.
+Researchers show a strong link between sleep problems and heart disease by identifying inflammation triggers that lead to arterial buildup.
 People with heart disease and other heart problems may have trouble breathing during the night, causing them to wake up frequently.
 Chest pain and heart palpitations may also occur at night, leading to poor sleep quality.

 You can't avoid pollution altogether, but there are several things you can do to improve the air quality in your home or office.